htwangtw/nkicap/CONTRIBUTING.md

 ## Add your analyis
 1. Open an issue at the [upstream repository](https://github.com/htwangtw/nkicap/issues)
 2. Update your fork from the upstream when your main branch is behind.
-This step is extremely important.
+This step is extremely important for avoiding merge conflicts.
 On your main branch:
 ```
 git remote add upstream https://github.com/htwangtw/nkicap.git